adityashah841/Data-Mining-Projects/README.md

 # Data-Mining-Projects

-This repository contains three distinct Spark projects, each addressing different data analysis challenges using distributed processing.
+This repository contains four distinct Spark projects, each addressing different data analysis challenges using distributed processing.
 Below is an overview of each project, outlining its purpose, key functionalities, and overall workflow.

 ---